 In Special Collections at Southwestern University, we create physical and virtual spaces to experience the history of Southwestern University and Texas as well as the heritage of the printed and written word.
-We aim to use these spaces and our collections to create meaningful experiences for anyone, regardless of purpose.
+We aim to use these spaces and our collections to create meaningful experiences for anyone.

 To this end, special collections holds books, manuscripts, and objects of historical and scholarly value that support undergraduate teaching and research, research by Southwestern faculty members, and research by the wider community of scholars.
 Though we collect with these groups in mind, our collections are open to all who want to use them.